Written byConnie Yang

 Mac Keyboard Not Working, How to Fix?
 (All Occasions Included)

 The keyboard plays a vital role in letting you communicate with your Mac.
 It enables you to use the shortcut keys to enter into Safe Mode, zoom in and out on your Mac, launch the Spotlight Search, etc. But unfortunately, your whole Mac keyboard is unresponsive.
-Or, some of the keys on the keyboard are not working, such as the left Shift key not working on Mac.
+Or, some of the keys on the keyboard are not working, such as the left Shift key not working on Mac and the Option key not working on Mac.

 If you are annoyed about the problematic keyboard for a period, this post will help you out of the trouble.
 From there, you'll get the solutions to fix the Mac/MacBook keyboard not working on a startup, login screen, or after an update.

 Table of Contents: